 Other types of using EMI or electronic money include virtual credit cards and Automated Clearing Houses or ACH.
 Virtual credit cards are one-time items you can create with your online banking providers, adding an extra layer of security to your online transactions and ensuring your actual credit card number is not entered online.
 ACH stands for account-to-account transactions that do not involve using credit card details at all.
 These can involve payments to IBAN number, SEPA account, and others.

 How does an electronic money institution process payments?

 Let’s take a look under the hood and see what happens when you press that purchase button.

-The first to act is the payment gateway used by the vendor, which has to approve or deny the transaction.
+The first to act is the payment gateway used by the merchant, which has to approve or deny the transaction.
 At this step, it should validate you as a credit card owner, and perform all the required AML/KYC checks and other risk mitigation procedures using some anti-fraud system like Covery.